 2. Unpasteurized Juice and Fresh-pressed Juice

 Pasteurization removes harmful bacteria from juices, such as E. coli.
-Women in their second or third trimester who contract a severe E. coli infection are at risk for premature rupture of the amniotic sac, low birth weight, or stillbirth.
+Women in their second or third trimester who contract a severe E. coli infection2 are at risk for premature rupture of the amniotic sac, low birth weight, or stillbirth.

 Additionally, it’s safer to avoid fresh-pressed juice from restaurants or juice bars because of the machinery.
 Squeezing your own juice at home is a safer option.
 At juice bars, etc., there is no way for you to know whether their equipment is thoroughly cleaned, and how often.
 Bacteria can thrive on equipment not completely sanitized, and it could then enter your cup of juice.